teamtomo/membrain-seg/src/membrain_seg/tomo_preprocessing/README.md

 2. The Fourier amplitude matching only works in some cases, depending on the CTFs of input and target tomograms.
 Our current recommendation is: If you're not satisfied with MemBrain's segmentation performance, why not give the amplitude matching a shot?
-3. Deconvolution is almost always recommended if your tomogram has not already been denoised somehow (e.g. using cryo-CARE, IsoNet or Warp).
+3. Deconvolution can help with the segmentation performance if your tomogram has not already been denoised somehow (e.g. using cryo-CARE, IsoNet or Warp).
 Deconvolving an already denoised tomogram is not recommended, it will most likely make things worse.

 More detailed guidelines are in progress!